mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ### Step 25: Remove ("weed") the masking paper and clean the edge char.

-You can find advice elsewhere on this (in short, use Gorilla tape to pull off the masking paper, and tumble in Kosher salt to clean the char).
-But see later parts of the tutorial for my weeding trick.
+You can weed the masking in the ordinary way (using bits of Gorilla tape to pull off the masking paper from each piece).
+But see [Part 3: Masking and Weeding](masking-and-weeding.md) for an trick to make it easier.

+You can tumble the pieces in a jug of Kosher salt to clean the char.
+But I find this to be less important if you choose the right materials.
+With my recommended plywood and inkjet paper (see Product Recommendations below), I don't really find it necessary.

 ### Step 26: Replace bad pieces